Our Season of Creation

 The European radical Right longs to return to a hierarchical society which actually existed.
 They want to create a system where ‘everyone knows their place‘.
 Of course, they imagine their place to be somewhere near the top.

-The American radical Right longs for something that has never existed on this continent.
-But they also picture themselves on top.
+The American radical Right longs for something that has never existed on this continent, but they also picture themselves on top.
 What they both have in common is a contempt for political discourse and a personal desire to rule.

 The US Supreme Court thinks it knows what is missing in American society.
-The conservative justices, or rather their secret backers, have decided that quality life looks and feels like an oligarchic theocracy.
-There are no precedents for such an arrangement in the United States, but they would like to ignore that fact.
-Furthermore, this lack of precedents was not an oversight.
-The Revolutionaries went to quite a lot of trouble to create something different from Europe.
-Nevertheless, the justices seem to think it makes perfect sense for a country that has never had kings and aristocrats to be ruled by people with pretensions to royalty.
+The conservative justices, or rather their secret backers, have decided they know what quality life looks like.
+It looks like an oligarchic theocracy.
+There are no precedents for such an arrangement in the United States, but the justices would like to ignore that fact.

 The Conservative Revolution

 In Germany during World War II, ‘Traditional’ elites hoped Nazism would get rid of the Weimar Republic and hand the reins of power back to them.
 Hitler was to be their front man.1 They never considered the possibility that the Nazis would rule in their own right.
 In their opinion, Hitler and his type were ‘the worst sort of proletarianized street-rabble’2.
 But the Nazis quickly secured their own power at the expense of the elites.
-Elite pretensions were exceeded only by Nazi pretensions.
+Unfortunately, elite pretensions were exceeded only by Nazi pretensions.

 In the United States today, there are people waiting in the wings to take power.
 They are not traditional elites.
 They are more akin to Nazis.